AbrahamSanchezDev/ResumeAngular/README.md

  # Abraham Sanchez
-this  resume page was made by using angular to make it a single page application
+This  resume page was made by using angular to make it a single page application

  personal tips:
  Build code:
  ng build --prod --base-href "https://holykiller.github.io/Resume/"

-##Angular
+# Angular:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.